Eladkay/Eladkay/README.md

 - 👋 Hi, I’m @Eladkay
-- 👀 I’m interested in programming language theory, synthesis of software and compilation.
+- 👀 I’m interested in programming language theory, software engineering theory and compilation.
-- 🌱 I’m currently studying for my MSc. in Computer Science at [Technion - IIT](https://cs.technion.ac.il).
+- 🌱 I’m currently a Ph.D.
+Student in Computer Science at [Technion - IIT](https://cs.technion.ac.il).
+[Here](http://kinsbruner.cswp.cs.technion.ac.il) is my academic homepage.
-- 💞️ I’m also the TA in Charge of [Introduction to Systems Programming](https://www.github.com/CS234124) and [Reverse Engineering](https://webcourse.cs.technion.ac.il/236496/Spring2023).
+- ⚙️ [Constrictor - Immutability as a Design Concept](https://doi.org/10.4230/LIPIcs.ECOOP.2024.22) recently won a **Distinguished Artifact Award** at ECOOP'24!
-- 📫 You can reach me at elad (at) eladkay.com.
+- 📫 You can reach me at elad (at) eladkay.com or kinsbruner (at) cs.technion.ac.il.

 <!---
 Eladkay/Eladkay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.